DrThomasAger/smile/README.md

 ## Eyes

+Did you know?
+>*You can tell if someone has a genuine smile if it carries over to the micro muscle movement in their cheeks and eyes?*

+**In (: Smile, we have our own body language:**

 * **Straight eyes** `=` can indicate strict input that must be followed exactly, e.g. `[=`
 * **Quote eyes** `"` show text that must be repeated word for word verbatim, e.g. `["Repeat this word for word"]`
 * **Cash eyes**  `$` show variables and can be replaced with the true values before inference using code. `!` important eyes show text to emphasize for the model, e.g. `[!
 Don't use negative language. !]`.